aman-tiwari/shape-types/README.md

 # shape-types

-how much math can u do in a type system?
+how much math can u do using just types?

 (Re)generate the lookup tables & add/subtract "type functions" with `yarn run build`